Emergency Plan For Employees With Disabilities

 The Center of Human Rights, Equity and Accessibility (CHREA) and the Risk Management Office are working together to provide the opportunity for any member of the Trent community to request an individualized emergency plan.

 If you are unable to participate in any area of the Emergency Response Procedure as a result of a disability, please contact Andrea Walsh (firstname.lastname@example.org) in the Centre for Human Rights, Equity and Accessibility to make an appointment to develop an individualized emergency plan.
-You may also use the template below to develop a plan with your supervisor - please note that it is crucial for the plan to be sent to the Risk Management Office once completed.
+You may also use the template below to develop a plan with your supervisor - please note that it is crucial for the plan to be emailed to Human Resources once completed, email@example.com

 In addition, we are asking the all members of the Trent community to review the Emergency Response Procedures.